 Marie-Ann Yemsi is a Cultural Consultant and Independant Curator.
 In 2005, she founded her own agency, Agent Créatif(s), which has developed a renowned expertise in cultural production and art consulting with a focus on emerging artists in Africa and its diasporas.
 In 2015, her exhibition Odyssées Africaines (African Odysseys) presented at the Brass Cultural Center in Brussels, drew from history and aimed to explore its impact on contemporary life through the works of 17 artists originating from south-eastern Africa.
 In 2017, she is guest curator of the Africa Guest of Honor project at Art Paris Art Fair in March.
 Marie-Ann Yemsi was appointed curator of the 11th Bamako Biennale – African Photography Encounters in December.

-Exhibition catalogue and limited edition artwork by Julien Creuzet.
 Bernard Chauveau Éditeur May 2017